Practical-Code/pc_project/README.md

 12/13/18
 -- Removed db.sqlite3 in the homes of clearing up the null issue with the missing database.
 Migrated and recreated super user Admin - 123123.
 -- Created a 'WSGIRequest' object has no attribute 'users' issue.
+-- Removed id=request.Users from webapp.views.py and edited webapp.html.
+Login name will now attach to the posted quote.